List of BioShock characters: Sofia Lamb

-Big Sisters

-The Big Sisters are post-pubescent Little Sisters that have become unstable in Rapture's environment and therefore unsuitable for collecting ADAM.
-The Big Sisters were created when Dr. Gil Alexander, who oversaw development of the original Big Daddies, noticed that Little Sisters were not being protected sufficiently, and decided they needed a last defense.
-Eight years after the events of BioShock, they are charged with maintaining the ecological balance in Rapture.
-They wear slim suits like their Big Daddy counterparts, with a syringe attached to the wrist for combat and a cage on their back to hold Little Sisters.
-Unlike most normal plasmid users, they display an affinity for the powers ADAM creates as they are capable of using ADAM-based powers like Telekinesis or teleportation.
-Demonstrating an extreme level of enhancement, they are extremely fast and agile, making them even deadlier opponents than the slower Big Daddies.
-Unlike their little siblings when they reach this age.
-Subject Delta fights several Big Sisters throughout BioShock 2, and can also call on Eleanor, once she becomes a Big Sister, to help him in combat.
-All Big Sisters with the exception of Eleanor were voiced by Jodelle Ferland.

 Subject Sigma

 Previously known as Charles Milton Porter, Subject Sigma is the protagonist of Minerva's Den.
 When he was Charles Milton Porter, his partner Reed Wahl framed him as an associate of Fontaine to gain full control of their creation, the Thinker.
 Ryan had Porter arrested and converted him to an Alpha Series Big Daddy.
 With no Little Sister available to be bonded with him, he was sent into cold storage.
 Brigid Tenenbaum revived him in 1968 with no memory of his previous life and restores his free will.
 Tasked with bringing the Thinker's code to the surface, Sigma is rewarded by being restored to his original self and given back his memories.
+He is voiced by actor Carl Lumbly.

 The Thinker

 The Thinker is an early supercomputer that is able to control Rapture's security system and predict events at "the speed of thought".
 It is located in Rapture Central Computing, a location at the heart of Minerva's Den.
 Wahl misused the Thinker to enrich himself by predicting sport scores and stock prices, while Porter tried to use it to replicate the mind of his deceased wife Pearl.
 Reed's addiction to Plasmids fueled an unhealthy obsession with the Thinker, and he manipulated it to frame Porter as one of Fontaine's spies, leading to his downfall.
 But unbeknownst to Wahl, the Thinker replicated Porter's personality and helped free him from storage.
 It now seeks to aid its creator (now known as Subject Sigma) on his mission to bring him and itself out of the rapidly flooding facility.